Mission 1

 Register now

-The 2022 Australian Virtual Astronaut (AVA) Challenge was officially launched by Ben Newsome (Fizzics Education) during this webinar.
 Special guest speaker Keegan Buzza (Director of Communications) Australian Space Agency discusses the big picture for the Australian space industry.
-Ted Tagami (User Advisory Committee – Education Chair at ISS US National Lab) provides background on the international space industry and the concept of producing food in space.
+Ted Tagami (User Advisory Committee – Past Education Chair at ISS US National Lab) provides background on the international space industry and the concept of producing food in space.
 (20:58 Minutes)

-Ted Tagami (User Advisory Committee – Education Chair at ISS US National Lab & CoFounder of Magnitude) sets the broad picture for the AVA 2023 challenge.
+Ted Tagami (User Advisory Committee – Past Education Chair at ISS US National Lab & CoFounder of Magnitude) sets the broad picture for the AVA challenge.
 (2:11 minutes)

-Part 4 – Industry snapshot – Australian Space Agency (recording of the 2023 launch)
+Part 3 – National snapshot – Australian Space Agency

-Alice Fairey (Australian Space Agency) gives an overview of the space industry in Australia and opportunities for students across a broad range of fields over the coming years.
-(7:44 minutes).
+Kerrie Dougherty, Senior Heritage and Outreach Officer for the Australian Space Agency gives an overview of the space industry in Australia and opportunities for students across a broad range of fields over the coming years.
+(6:13 minutes)

-Ben Newsome (Fizzics Education) covers some of the FAQs for the AVA challenge.
-(9:46 minutes)
+Ben Newsome (founder of Fizzics Education) covers some of the FAQs for the AVA challenge.
+(6:37 minutes)

 MILO Mission Academy with David Thomas